TMI 2016, in front of Purdue's Union. The program attracts a great variety of professionals.

 This open-enrollment program has been offered annually by the College of Engineering and Krannert School of Management at Purdue for 30 years.

 TMI is October 10-13, 2017.
 Classes are held in the Krannert Center for Executive Education and Research.
+Find this year's program schedule.

 The Technical Management Institute is appropriate for new and aspiring managers of a technical workforce, as well as more seasoned technical managers who would benefit from the program’s current offerings.
 The goals of the program are to: